alandoyle/alandoyle.com/content/en/posts/2025-08-08-proxmox-upgrade-to-latest-version.md

 /usr/bin/apt autoremove -y
 ```

-This _WILL__ take a long timne to run.
+This _WILL_ take a long time to run.
 Several questions will be asked along the way.

+In my experience upgrading my 3 Proxmox servers I chose the following.

+  - I chose NOT to restart services
+  - I chose NOT to overwrite /etc/issue
+  - I chose NOT to overwrite /etc/lvm/lvm.conf as it is based on how your node is installed.
+  - I chose not to overwrite /etc/apt/sources.list.d/pve-enterprise.sources as I'm using the "No-Subscription" repositories.
+  - Once the upgrade was complet I rebooted the Node to ensure all services were running the new versions.

-I'll leave it to your own judgement as to how to answer thjose questions, personally for any _configuration_ file requests I leave the current configuration file intactas this tends to prevent breakages.
+That being said I'll leave it to your own judgement as to how to answer those questions based on your particular setup.

 ---

 # Conclusion

 Overall the process is really simple.
 I've updated all 3 of my Proxmox Virtual Environment Nodes from 8.4 to 9.0 without issue.
-I also created a simple script to automate the process as much as possible.
+I also created a simple script, which encapsulates the 3 steps outlined above, to automate the process as much as possible.

 To run this script simply run the following command as root...

 ```bash
 bash -c "$(wget -qLO - https://github.com/alandoyle/proxmox-setup/raw/main/upgrade-proxmox)"
 ```

+---

+{{< notification title="Updates" >}}
+  * 2025-08-11 - Clarified some of the information provided.
+{{< /notification >}}